survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ## Configuring Webpack

-To keep things nice and tidy, it is possible to push the demo configuration to a file of its own.
+To keep things nice and tidy, it's possible to push the demo configuration to a file of its own.
 A lot of the work has been done already.
 Given you have to consume the same output from multiple environments, using UMD as the library target makes sense:

 **webpack.ssr.js**